Getting Started

 Review

-Look over a summary of your MCP server configuration and click Create & Deploy when ready.
-Deploying takes a few minutes.
-Watch the Dashboard for the Deploying... message to clear.
+Look over the summary of your MCP server configuration and select Create & Deploy when ready.
+Deployment takes a few minutes — watch the Dashboard for the Deploying… message to clear.

 Adding a Remote MCP Server